 Is it male or female?
-Is it a child, teenager, young adult, middle-aged, or closing in on retirement?
-Is it vibrant and full of energy, or stale and barely scooting along?
+Is it a child, a teenager, a young adult, middle-aged, or closing in on retirement?
+Is it vibrant and full of energy, or lethargic and barely scooting along?
 Is it happy, sanguine, bitter, sad?
 Is it skinny, fit, a little plump or downright overweight?
 Is it confident and secure, or not so much?

 What else do you know about this business reflection?